 Are you the outdoorsman who likes to hunt?
 From September through March the Electric City area offers unparalleled hunting opportunities encompassing many acres of state and federal land that offers free hunting.
 No matter if you're in pursuit of fur, feathers, horns or scales, the area has much to offer a dedicated sportsman.
 Whether it's fun and recreation, or rest and relaxation, Electric City is waiting just a few hours away from anywhere in Washington.
 Electric City is accessible by air or small aircraft.

-Annual events often include fishing tournaments, music festivals, rodeos, Colorama Festival, Kids Festival, Fourth of July Festival and Harvest Festival.
-Check the City's website at www.electriccity.us for 2022 news and event dates.
+Annual events often include fishing tournaments, music festivals, rodeos, Colorama Festival, Kids Festival, Fourth of July Festival and Run the Dam Festival.
+Check out Electric City's website at www.electriccity.us for 2023 news and event dates.